-While under-cabinet range hoods and wall-mounted range hoods work well in situations where your range or cooktop is installed along a wall, they typically won't be suitable in other situations, most often when your cooktop is located on a kitchen island.
-That type of kitchen set up calls for an island range hood.
-These can make a striking statement in a kitchen, appearing to float above the cooking surface.
+Under-cabinet range hoods and wall-mounted range hoods work well in situations where your range or cooktop is installed along a wall, which is the most typical kitchen design.
+However, they typically won't be suitable in other situations, most often when your cooktop is located on a kitchen island.
+That type of kitchen set up calls for an island range hood or a downdraft vent.
+But while some might prefer the open look that a downdraft vent provides, island range hoods are simply more effective, especially if you have a professional-grade cooktop or range as those put out a lot of heat, and they can make a striking statement in a kitchen in their own right, appearing to float above the cooking surface.
 Most island range hoods are vented through ductwork in the ceiling, though some offer ductless installation as an option.

 Because kitchen set ups that require an island range hood are less common than other types of kitchens, it's not surprising we found less feedback for island range hoods than for under-cabinet or wall-mounted models.
 That said, we did spot several options that have good ratings and enough user reviews spread along multiple review sites for those ratings to be meaningful.

-At the top of that list, we find the GE Profile PV977NSS (Est. $1,080), a 36-inch island range hood with a striking stainless-steel, curved design that owners say gives their kitchen a pro-style, high-end look.
-If a 36-inch design is too large for your set up, a 30-inch version is also available, the GE Profile PV970NSS (Est. $900).
+At the top of that list, we find the Cosmo COS-668ICS900 (Est. $350), a 36-inch island range hood with a striking stainless-steel and glass, curved design that owners say gives their kitchen a pro-style, high-end look.
+If a 36-inch hood is too large for your set up, a 30-inch version is also available, the Cosmo 668ICS750 (Est. $370).
 Keep in mind, however, that experts recommend that island range hoods be six inches wider than the cooktops beneath them for best performance.